Basic Education High School No. 1 Dagon

-Attended almost exclusively by children from wealthy families, Dagon 1 boasts some of the best educational facilities available in a Burmese private school.
-The school consistently sends a significant number of outstanding students to the country's most selective universities each year.
-Its most famous alumna is the Nobel Peace Prize Laureate Aung San Suu Kyi.
+Attended by children from wealthy families, Dagon 1 offers some of the top educational facilities available in a Burmese private school.
+The school sends a number of students to the country's selective universities each year.
+Its famous alumna is the Nobel Peace Prize Laureate Aung San Suu Kyi.
 Many of the Burmese entertainment industry's top stars are Dagon 1 alumni.
-Dagon 1 in recent year has lost some of its appeal as a top school as ultra-wealthy parents now send their children to expensive English language medium "international" private schools.
+In recent years, it has lost some of its appeal as a top school as ultra-wealthy parents now send their children to expensive English language medium "international" private schools.

 The school's main colonial era building is on the Yangon City Heritage List.